sixuanhan/nuggets/IMPLEMENTATION.md

 ### Data structures

-The client is a bare-bones receiver and communicator of strings as inputs and ouputs, so no additional data structures are required.
+The client contains a `game` data structure that stores relevant factors to the operation of certain methods throughout the file.
+These include **NC**, the number of columns in the grid; **NR**, the number of rows in the grid; **letter**, the letter corresponding to the client; **init**, a boolean that indicates whether the game has just begun for the client or not; **spect**, a boolean indicating whether or not a client is a spectator; **r**, **p**, and **n**, the variables used in the `handleGOLD` function as described below; **log**, the location of the log file; and **ServerHost** and **ServerPort**, the host and port of the server as defined on the command line.

 ### Definition of function prototypes

 A function to parse the command-line arguments, initialize the game struct, and initialize the message module.
-It returns 0.
+It returns 0 if the client is a spectator, 1 if the client is a player, and another integer if an error is found with parsing the arguments.
 ```c
 static int parseArgs(const int argc, char* argv[]);
 ```